Aidan-Lalonde-Novales/ahk-scripts/README.md

 <li>
 This folder contains all the AHK scripts I find useful, but had no role in creating.
 <li>
-Rights to these scripts go to the rightful owners.
+All rights to these scripts go to the owners.
 I simply found them useful.